Florida Surplus Lines Service Office

 The Florida Surplus Lines Service Office (FSLSO) is a not-for-profit entity created by statute and regulated by the Florida Department of Financial Services and the Florida Office of Insurance Regulation.

-FSLSO is overseen by a nine-member Board of Governors, responsible for one of the largest surplus lines markets in the U.S. as measured by more than $6.5 billion in premium written by the industry in Florida in 2019.
+FSLSO is overseen by a nine-member Board of Governors, responsible for one of the largest surplus lines markets in the U.S. as measured by the billions in premium written annually by the industry in Florida.

 Prior to the creation of the FSLSO, surplus lines business was monitored and regulated by the Florida Department of Insurance (now the Department of Financial Services).
 Back then, surplus lines agents were required to send a paper copy of all policies and endorsements to the Florida Department of Insurance, and on a quarterly basis, agents mailed a production ledger, sworn affidavit, and tax payment to the Department that corresponded with the policies written throughout the quarter.